-'''

 extern void gvParseArgs(GVC_t gvc, int argc, char argv[]);

-'''

 This function takes the context value, plus an array of strings using the same conventions as the parameters to main function in a C program.
 In particular, argc should be the number of values in argv.
-If argv [0] is the name of one of the layout algorithms, this will be bound to the GVC_t value and used at layout time.
+If the base part of argv[0] (argv[0] with the directory portion removed) is the name of one of the layout algorithms, this will be bound to the GVC_t value and used at layout time.
+(This can always be overridden by supplying a "-K" flag, or by supplying a "layout" attribute in the graph.)
 The remaining argv values, if any, are interpreted exactly like the allowed command line flags for any Graphviz program.
 Thus, "-T" can be used to set the output type, and "-o" can be used to specify the output files.